-Neglecting Rust is a silent killer for cars.
-By the time you notice it, it may be too late to fix.
-Regular check-ups are critical to your car’s long-term health.
-A professional will be able to spot minor issues and prevent them from escalating into more serious and costly problems.
+Neglecting Rust is a silent killer for cars, by the time you notice the rust it may be too late to fix.
+That is why regular check-ups are critical to your car’s long-term health, a professional will be able to spot minor issues and prevent them from escalating into more serious and costly problems.

 The decision to rustproof your car depends on your intentions for the vehicle.
 If you plan to drive your car for a long time or resell it in the future, rustproofing it would be a worthwhile investment.
 Those that live in areas with extreme weather conditions may also benefit from getting their car rustproofed regularly.
 If you live in the Brampton area and would like to rustproof your vehicle, contact us today to learn more about your options.

-When’s the Best Time to Rust Proof My Car?
+When is the Best Time to Rustproof My Car?

 There is no bad time to rustproof your vehicle, but experts say that spring or summer is the best time to do it.
 Cars are most prone to rust when moisture and temperature levels begin to fluctuate.
 Salty residue from the winter that may be hiding in any nooks and crannies of your undercarriage will start to attack any exposed metal.
 Rustproofing your car in the spring or summer also means that you will be well prepared for when winter arrives.
 Rustproof your car at least once a year for the best results.